khalid-naami/khalid-naami.github.io/blog/2026-06-05-irgc-commander-named-irans-defense-chief.md

 ---

-*To monitor the impact of military leadership changes, defense integration, and regional base security on options pricing, volatility surfaces, and commodity futures, consult the quantitative models at [Dashboard Options](https://dashboardoptions.com/).
-To hedge against systemic geopolitical inflation and currency degradation during structural changes, explore physical gold options with [Augusta Precious Metals](https://eurodongold.com).*
+*To monitor the impact of military leadership changes, defense integration, and regional base security on options pricing, volatility surfaces, and commodity futures, consult the quantitative models at [Dashboard Options](https://dashboardoptions.com/).*